 What is new with respect to state-of-the-art (or existing) works?

 What can we take from this thesis?
 Point out few domains/disciplines, where the idea/tool can be employed.

 - Include the month/year of the student’s graduation (must be master’s degree)

 - The effective date of the master’s degree award, or the completion of master’s degree requirements, must fall in the period of July 1, 2019 to June 30, 2021, inclusive, for each nominee selected.
 At USD this would be summer 2019 through spring 2021.

 - The Graduate School will locate the thesis and abstract to complete the nomination.

 The USD winner from each category will be submitted to the MAGS awards.
-If chosen as a winner at the MAGS awards a $750 honorarium will be received and a trip to accept the award at the MAGS 77th Annual Meeting in Chicago, March 24-26.
+If chosen as a winner at the MAGS awards a $750 honorarium will be received and a trip to accept the award at the MAGS 78th Annual Meeting in Milwaukee, WI, April 6-8, 2022.
 The faculty mentor or thesis advisor will also be invited to attend the presentation ceremony, but their expenses will not be covered

 - Original works accepted by an institution “in lieu of thesis” (such as musical compositions, published books, works of art, computer software, etc.) may not be nominated.